The Best Beginner Drum Sets for Adults - Under $1000

 -

 Traditionally with acoustic drum kits we count the number of drums as the pieces - cymbals and other items are not included in the count.
-So when a drum set has a snare, kick drum and 3 toms, this adds up to 5 pieces.
-This tradition isn't always followed by makers of electronic drum sets who often count any triggering device as a piece including electronic cymbals.
+So when a drum set has a snare, kick drum and 3 toms, this adds up to 5 pieces, and this is the most common configuration.
+Unfortunately, this labeling isn't always followed by makers of electronic drum sets who often count any triggering device as a piece including electronic cymbals.

 -